manuelbieh/react-book/hooks/hooks-api.md

 const memoizedFunction = useCallback(callbackFunction, dependencyArray);
 ```

-the `useCallback()` hook can be used to optimize the performance of an application.
-It receives a function and then creates a **unique identity** of that function, which will remain active until the **dependencies** of the hook itself change.
+The `useCallback()` Hook can be used to optimize the performance of an application.
+It receives a function and then creates a **unique identity** of that function, which will remain active until the **dependencies** of the Hook itself change.

 This is important as we need to provide the same reference to a function, when dealing with `PureComponents`, when functions implement their own `shouldComponentUpdate()` method or if they are wrapped by `React.memo()`.